siddharth-kaushik/siddharth-kaushik/README.md

 >
 > /sɪdˈhɑrθ ˈkaʊʃɪk/

-I am an engineer with a broad range of experience in web and mobile development.
-Over the past 8 years, I have worked on many contract projects using a variety of technologies, such as Angular, Vue, React, WordPress, Python, and PHP.
-In addition, I have completed a certificate in graphic design which enhanced my knack for user perspective and experience design.
+Passionate web developer with 8 years of experience in creating exceptional digital experiences.
+Expertise in Angular, React, and Vue, combined with a keen eye for design and user experience focused on delivering user-centric solutions that blend functionality and aesthetics.

 - ⚡️ working at Scribd with amazing SlideShare team
 - 🔨 experimenting on my portfolio website
-- 🔭 exploring Nx Monoliths, Remix and Chat GPT
+- 🔭 exploring Nx Monoliths, Remix and ChatGPT APIs

 #### 🌱 Past work